Access and admission

 • Curriculum Vitae, assessing work experience and other additional studies that the student may have and, in particular, language knowledge.
 This assessment will be carried out by the Academic Committee of the Master.

-In the event of resignations, applicants not selected in the first instance will be eligible for admission, again according to their order of merit.
-Specifically, the Academic Committee will give priority to graduates in Chemical Engineering from the ETSi, given that this degree has been used as a reference for the design of the study plan for the Master of Telecommunications Engineering.
+Specifically, the Academic Committee will give priority to graduates in Chemical Engineering from the ETSi, given that this degree has served as a reference for the design of the Master's Degree in Chemical Engineering curriculum.